 Her research seeks to use environmental history to expand public history, and public discussions of sustainability and environmental policy.
 She is interested in the preservation and interpretation of historic places, the role of the humanities in sustainability education, and historical inspirations for post-industrial society.

-Publications include Shaped by the West Wind: Nature and History in Georgian Bay (2005); co-editor, Land and Sea: Environmental History in Atlantic Canada (2013); editor, A Century of Parks Canada, 1911-2011 (2011); numerous articles in environmental history; and her current manuscript, What Once Were You?
-Historic Landscapes in Canada (for delivery 2016).
+Publications include Shaped by the West Wind: Nature and History in Georgian Bay (2005); co-editor, Land and Sea: Environmental History in Atlantic Canada (2013); editor, A Century of Parks Canada, 1911-2011 (2011); numerous articles in environmental history; and her latest book, Nature, Place, and Story: Rethinking Historic Sites in Canada (2017).
 Some of her writing about teaching can be found at NiCHE, the Network in Canadian History & Environment.

 - B.A., University of King's College at Dalhousie University